AdobeDocs/commerce-operations.en/help/release/schedule.md

 Pre-release is General Availability code that is available to Adobe Commerce merchants and all partners two weeks before General Availability.
 It allows for quicker deployment of code before General Availability.

-Beta is non-General Availability code that is available to all partners.
-It allows for extra time to review code and affected components.

 For more information, refer to the [Beta program](beta-program.md).

 ## Release types